luanbalbi/javascript30/README.md

 Day 14 wasn't a project, again, but I could learn about differences between Array/Object References and copying in JS.
 <br>Check it out(Code+console only): https://luanbalbi-javascript30.glitch.me/Day14-JavaScript_References_VS_Copying/

+On day 15, I worked with a very simple, but cool project.
+It's like a list of orders/plates.
+The point was learn about StorageLocation and Event Delegation!
+<br>Check it out: https://luanbalbi-javascript30.glitch.me/Day15-LocalStorage/